Owen-Niu/econ1626-labour-policy-proposal/proposal.md

 # Executive Summary

-Australia is at a turning point now.
-Generative AI has moved from the lab to the C-suite in the last three years, and most of the country\'s workers are not yet ready for it.
-The Productivity Commission (2025) found that although more and more enterprises have been adopting artificial intelligence, most remain at the trial stage.
-Paralegals, junior analysts and customer service staff are exposed to the risks of job change and have adjustment costs; technologically advanced enterprises are not subject to these risks.
-The Commission believes about 1.3 million Australians will be out of work by 2030.
+Generative AI has moved from the lab to the C-suite, yet most Australian workers remain unprepared.
+The Productivity Commission (2025) finds most firms are still at the trial stage, creating a two-speed economy.
+By 2030, 1.3 million Australians will need to change jobs — not through mass unemployment, but uneven structural adjustment falling hardest on paralegals, junior analysts, and customer service staff.

-The following are the three policy responses.
-Option 1 extends the Sectoral Workforce Solutions Programme to establish employer-funded reskilling partnerships with mandatory co-funding.
-Option 2 is an individual learning account system that can be carried by employees, modelled after Singapore\'s SkillsFuture programme, and has shown measurable wage increases for middle-aged workers (OECD 2023).
-Option 3 adds a \'skills guarantee\' that requires large enterprises to try redeployment before AI-driven redundancy, as in Denmark\'s flexicurity system (Madsen 2002).
+Three policy options are assessed.
+Option 1 extends the Sectoral Workforce Solutions Programme with employer-funded reskilling partnerships.
+Option 2 introduces portable individual learning accounts, modelled on Singapore's SkillsFuture (OECD 2023).
+Option 3 imposes a 'skills guarantee' requiring large firms to attempt redeployment before AI-driven redundancy, following Denmark's flexicurity model (Madsen 2002).

-The selection of one of the above choices is exemplary.
-Aggregate AI employment effects have been unexpectedly small; Yale Budget Lab data through 2025 find no clear link between AI exposure and unemployment (Gimbel et al. 2025), and Danish records show zero wage impacts from ChatGPT adoption (Humlum and Vestergaard 2025).
-However, based on a disaggregated analysis, it has been shown that the actual situation is more complex; according to Noy and Zhang (2023), although ChatGPT users are 40% more efficient at completing tasks and have relatively larger gains for lower-skilled workers, new entry-level jobs are facing focused substitution pressure.
-Acemoglu and Restrepo (2022) have also determined that, by 1980, job automation had risen to more than half and thus exacerbated wage inequality in the United States.
+Aggregate data suggests limited alarm — Yale Budget Lab finds no clear AI-unemployment link (Gimbel et al. 2025) — but disaggregated evidence tells a different story.
+ChatGPT makes workers 40% more productive with larger gains for lower-skilled staff (Noy and Zhang 2023), yet entry-level roles face concentrated substitution risk (Acemoglu and Restrepo 2022).

-I propose that Options 1 and 3 be combined to form an \'Australian AI Workforce Compact\'.
-The expansion of SWSP will provide reskilling infrastructure, and a skills guarantee will ensure that companies internalize the social costs of displacement rather than shifting them onto workers.
-Purely voucher-based reskilling (Option 2 alone) is not ideal due to a lack of employer accountability and runs the risk of credential inflation in Australia during the VET FEE-HELP period.
-The compact would cost \$255 million net per year, aim to train 45,000 workers by Year 2, and seek a 75% employment rate for graduates after six months.
+I recommend combining Options 1 and 3 into an 'Australian AI Workforce Compact': SWSP builds the reskilling pipeline, while a skills guarantee forces employers to internalise displacement costs.
+Option 2 alone risks credential inflation, as seen in Australia's VET FEE-HELP experience.
+Net cost: $255 million/year.
+Target: 45,000 workers trained by Year 2, with 75% employment at six months.

 # 1. Problem Definition and Context